 3. What to wear

-For the men… Pick your favourite suit in a preferably dark colour, such as grey or navy blue.
-Bold patterns and colours, as well as shiny ties, detract from the face and can look unprofessional.
-If you don’t wear a tie, it’s best to wear a sweatshirt or jacket or some kind of other layer to break it up and stop it looking like a floating head!
+For the men… Pick your favorite suit in a preferably dark color, such as grey or navy blue.
+Bold patterns and colors, as well as shiny ties, detract from the face and can look unprofessional.
+If you don’t wear a tie, it’s best to wear a sweatshirt or jacket or some other kind of layer to break it up and stop it looking like a floating head!

 And for the women… Choose a professional suit or a classic office-wear outfit.
-Don’t pick any bold or distracting patterns, however little pops of colour here and there can be alright.
+Don’t pick any bold or distracting patterns, however little pops of color here and there can be alright.
 Try not to wear stark white unless it’s underneath a jacket or cardigan etc, white tends to make people look washed out.
 Avoid short sleeves if possible; this can look unprofessional and also detracts from the face.
-For jewellery, anything subtle and classic is a yes, but anything blingy or flashy is a no. We don’t want to notice your jewellery before your face!
+For jewelry, anything subtle and classic is a yes, but anything blingy or flashy is a no. We don’t want to notice your jewelry before your face!

 There isn’t a strict rule for ‘what to wear’, so long as your outfit reflects your company.
-In start ups, for example, a much more “relaxed” style has been adapted.
-Jeans, t-shirts and trainers are allowed, the idea behind it being that you come to work dressed how you would in everyday life.
+In startups, for example, a much more “relaxed” style has been adapted.
+Jeans, t-shirts, and trainers are allowed, the idea behind it is that you come to work dressed how you would in everyday life.

 4. Your posture